9 – 16 April 2020 (FULLY BOOKED – WAIT LIST NOW)

 Tammie Day is a mindfulness, meditation, yoga, nia teacher and group facilitator.
 A social worker by profession she spent 17 years as a counsellor.
 She runs retreats and workshops worldwide.
 Tammie has been facilitating retreats for 8 years and has found the most unique and beautiful places for you to visit whilst engaging in personal development acclivities.
 She likes to call these meaningful holidays.

-Your Local Guide
+Your Local Guides

 Vikas Kumar is a local guide who comes from Naddi – a small, picturesque village above Dharamsala.
 He is passionate about the area and the Himalayas and has worked as a trekking guide since leaving school.
 In that time he has introduced many international visitors to the wonders of the India and the Himalayas.
-Vikas is very excited to be showing us around his local area, (beware everyone knows him so its a bit of a slow process walking down the main street in McLeod Ganj)
+Vikas is very excited to be showing us around his local area, (beware everyone knows him so its a bit of a slow process walking down the main street in McLeod Ganj) Vikas will assist on the retreat 9 – 16 April 2020.

 YOGA AND MEDITATION